 Like preschool, kindergarten lays the foundation for a child’s success.
 Kindergarten is where kids learn the basics: math, language arts, music, art, physical education and more.
 Kindergarten educators also teach and reinforce critical social skills such as sharing, patience, courtesy, citizenship, responsibility and punctuality to name a few.

 Today, kindergarten is more rigorous than it was decades ago meaning those who miss out, will start school behind their peers.
 Currently, the state does not require students to be enrolled in school earlier than age seven.
 Thirty-four states and D.C. have compulsory school attendance ages of five or six.
 We recommend Hoosier kids begin at age five.

 However, not all children may be ready to enter kindergarten at age five, so policymakers should enable parents to opt-out of requirement for one year.

-Recognize the true value of preschool education and provide the funding support to local community public schools to offer it.
+- Recognize the true value of preschool education and provide the funding support so local community public schools can provide quality programs.

 Reduce Class Sizes

 Create a learning environment with class sizes that enable teachers to connect one-on-one with each student.
-Class size and student-teacher ratios matter with regard to student performance.
-Indiana has lost ground and interest in knowing where it stands with regard to quality student-to-teacher interaction and attention.
+Class size and student-teacher ratios impact student performance.
+Indiana has lost ground on quality student-to-teacher interaction and attention.

 Stop Over-Testing Students and Misusing Scores